 She makes a sacrifice, or dedication, to those that have long controlled her.
 It is an act of unbridled desperation and she hopes that finally, after she has removed the offensive parts of herself, that she will be free.
 Sadly, in one way, this is the case.

 The fourth stanza of Barbie Doll begins with a funeral.
 It becomes clear that the woman has died and that the speaker has thrust the reader into her funeral proceedings.
-The “casket” in which she lays is siting on “satin,” as if luxuriating in a final beauty.
+The “casket” in which she lays is sitting on “satin,” as if luxuriating in a final beauty.

-The “undertaker” has taken the time to fix up her face, paint on “cosmetics” and craft for her a “turned-up putty nose.”
+The “undertaker” has taken the time to fix up her face, paint on “cosmetics,” and craft for her a “turned-up putty nose.”
 She finally has the face that she was made to want.

 Additionally, she has been dressed beautifully.
-She is in a “pink and white nightie” and everyone who sees her thinks that she is finally “pretty.”
+She is in a “pink and white nightie,” and everyone who sees her thinks that she is finally “pretty.”

-In the last two lines the speaker declares that by society’s standards the woman now has everything she wanted.
+In the last two lines, the speaker declares that by society’s standards, the woman now has everything she wanted.
 She has gained the “happy ending” that every woman on earth dreams of.
 This facetiously optimistic ending to this depressing narrative emphasizes further the absurdity of what is expected of women.

 About Marge Piercy

-Marge Piercy was born in March of 1936 in Detroit, Michigan to a working class family.
-As a young woman Piercy studied at the University of Michigan where she was the first member of her close family to attend college.
+Marge Piercy was born in March of 1936 in Detroit, Michigan, to a working-class family.
+As a young woman, Piercy studied at the University of Michigan, where she was the first member of her close family to attend college.
 She earned an MA from Northwestern University and throughout the 60’s worked as an organizer of political movements.
 She was inclined with the Students for a Democratic Society and many groups affiliated with feminism, environmental policy and anti-Vietnam War protests.

-Throughout her life Piercy has published approximately 20 novels, and 20 books of poetry.
+Throughout her life, Piercy has published approximately 20 novels and 20 books of poetry.
 Much of her work focuses on social issues, written from a feminist position.
-One of her most popular works, He, She, and It, published in 1991 won the Arthur C. Clarke Award.
+One of her most popular works, He, She, and It, published in 1991, won the Arthur C. Clarke Award.

-In regards to her poetic works, her volume, The Moon is Always Female is considered to be one of the classic texts of feminism.
-Her most recent collection came out in 2015, and was titled Made in Detroit.
+In regards to her poetic works, her volume, The Moon is Always Female, is considered to be one of the classic texts of feminism.
+Her most recent collection came out in 2015 and was titled Made in Detroit.

-She currently lives and works in Cape Cod, Massachusetts alongside her husband.
+She currently lives and works in Cape Cod, Massachusetts, alongside her husband.